doctor doctor

 There are 3 grades classified based on MRI scans.
 Grade 1 and Grade 2 meniscus tears may not be considered for the meniscus surgery.
 Whereas, Grade 3 tears are always recommended for surgery and rehabilitation.

 Your doctor may ask about your medical history before starting treatment.
 You should explain whether you are facing recurrent swelling or if you have a history of a bad injury.
 Sometimes, people may have ACL injury (Anterior Cruciate Ligament) and meniscus tear.
-In that case, knee arthroscopy helps heal meniscus tear and arthroscopic ACL reconstruction.
+In that case, knee arthroscopy helps heal meniscus tear and in arthroscopic ACL reconstruction.

-Non-Surgical Treatments to Recover a Meniscus Tear
+■ Non-Surgical Meniscus Tear Treatment:

 Grade 1 and Grade 2 meniscus tears may not require meniscus tear surgery.
 An orthopedic surgeon will diagnose the tear and advise you of necessary lifestyle changes.
 The non-surgical treatment includes physical therapy and nonsteroidal medications.
 Physical therapy helps build muscle strength around the knee joint.
 The nonsteroidal anti-inflammatory drugs help relieve the pain associated with the meniscus tear.

-Surgical Treatment to Recover a Meniscus Tear
+■ Surgical Meniscus Tear Treatment:

 A Grade 3 torn meniscus requires torn meniscus surgery to repair meniscus tears.
 There are mainly two types of surgeries done by the orthopedic surgeons in India.
 These two types of meniscus tear surgeries are 1.
 Arthroscopic Meniscus repair, and 2.
 Meniscectomy.

-The surgery is done with the help of an arthroscope.
+• Arthroscopic Meniscus Repair: The surgery is done with the help of an arthroscope.
 In torn meniscus arthroscopy, 2 to 3 keyholes are made around the knee to insert the instruments.
 The meniscus tears are repaired with these instruments inserted through the holes.
 Arthroscopic meniscus repair takes less than an hour.
 Patients can leave the hospital on the same day.
 Important to note, that the surgery is usually done for less complex tears or tears in the periphery zone of the meniscus.

-Meniscectomy can be done in two ways either partially or totally.
+• Meniscectomy: Meniscectomy can be done in two ways either partially or totally.
 A partial meniscectomy is done to treat old or complex tears.
 The main aim of partial meniscectomy is to remove a small piece of torn meniscus so that the knee can function normally.
 The total meniscectomy involves full removal of the meniscus when there is a large tear and no chance of healing.

-Recovery After Meniscus Tear Surgery
+How is Recovery After Meniscus Tear Surgery in India?

-1. Age
+1. Age:

 Patient age is a factor for recovery.
 Younger people with strength may recover sooner than aged people with bone loss.

-2. Weight
+2. Weight:

 Heavier weight may interrupt your recovery time and make it longer than usual.

-3. Type of Surgery
+3. Type of Surgery:

 The meniscal repair takes more time to heal compared with it meniscectomy.
 If anyone had sutures to heal meniscus tears, then it may take more time to heal than partial meniscectomy.

-4. Arthritis
+4. Arthritis:

 People with arthritis or diabetes or having both illnesses may face difficulties in recovery.
 In those cases, the orthopedic surgeon may suggest some nutrition supplements and certain medications to feel relieved.